alex-mccaffrey/hiking-api-project/README.md

 The map is provided as a reference in case the user is not familiar with the trail location.
 Within each trail results is a button with the coordinates for that specific trail.
 Once clicked, a marker is placed on the map allowing the user to see the exact location of the trail head.
 ![map marker](images/map-marker-screenshot.jpeg)

+## Technology Used
+For this project, I utilized everything I have learned thus far in the curriculum.
+This includes, HTML, CSS, Javascript, jQuery, and API's.